or scroll for handy tips and a little nostalgia.

 - 1 teaspoon lemon juice.

-You could also fill with Brandy Custard, whipped cream cheese or flavour the cream with a little brandy, Bailey’s Irish Cream, cocoa, or anything else you fancy.
+You'll also need thickened cream to fill them before serving.
+You could alternatively fill with Brandy Custard, whipped cream cheese or flavour the cream with a little brandy, Bailey's Irish Cream, cocoa, or anything else you fancy.

 How to make Brandy Snaps